HemangiVarkal/Ramses2VTKHDF/papers/paper.md

 ## Acknowledgements

-The author thanks Sri.
-Shubhankar Ravindra Gharote for his invaluable mentorship and guidance throughout this project.
-His support and insights were critical to the successful development and completion of this work.
+The authors express their gratitude to Dr. Mehul R. Pandya (GD, SESG/EPSA) and Dr. Rashmi Sharma (DD, EPSA) for their encouragement and support during the course of this work.

-The author also acknowledges the facilities and support provided by the Space Applications Centre, Indian Space Research Organisation (ISRO), Ahmedabad.
+The authors also acknowledge the facilities and resources provided by the Space Applications Centre (SAC), Indian Space Research Organisation (ISRO), Ahmedabad.
+The computations required for this work were performed using the SAGAR High Performance Computing (HPC) Facility of SAC.

 ## References